Top 5 Apps To Make Black Friday & Cyber Monday Shopping Easier

 Flipp

 Many people still love scanning the local circulars to snag a good deal.
-Flipp is a practical app that allows you to check out the circulars in your zip code area.
+Flipp is a practical app that allows you to check out the circulars in your zip code.
 You can then store and keep the deals and coupons that you’re interested in, and organize your shopping trip more efficiently.

 Brad’s Deals

 Brad’s Deals is a free app that has been around since 2001, and handpicks deals just for you.
-While some apps tend to gravitate towards certain products, Brad’s Deals has a wide variety of categories over a broad selection of stores.
+While some apps tend to gravitate toward certain products, Brad’s Deals has a wide variety of categories over a broad selection of stores.

 Slickdeals